democracyworks/dw-practical-upcoming-elections/README.md

 * appending `/place:` to it
 * lower-casing the city value, replacing all spaces with underscores, and appending it to that

+So, the city "Wayland" and the state "MA" would result in the OCD-IDs:

+* `ocd-division/country:us/state:ma`
+* `ocd-division/country:us/state:ma/place:wayland`

 Then you should supply both OCD-IDs to your election API request, separated by a comma as shown in the example URL below.